Sitemap XML File

 Bing provides the results for Yahoo!, which it then customizes for its results pages.

 Solo Build It!
 (SBI!) creates a sitemap file for your site.
 This is an XML file, in the Sitemaps.org protocol format, that contains information about the pages and images on your site.
-This file is updated if you add, delete or edit a page on your site.
+This file is updated if you add, edit or delete a page on your site.

-SBI! automatically pings Google and Bing once per day (if you've published or edited a page) or immediately if you deleted a page, alerting them to changes on your site.
-This tells the SE spiders to "come and get" all your pages and update their indexes with your site's new information.
+SBI! automatically pings Google and Bing once per day (if you've published or edited a page), or immediately if you deleted a page, alerting them to changes on your site.
+This tells the SE spiders to "come and get" these new and edited pages, and update their indexes with your site's new information.

-Before SBI! can start, you need to submit your site, verify ownership of your site at Google and Bing, and then submit your sitemap.
-If you haven't already done that, use Verify It! to verify your ownership.
+Before SBI! can start, you need to submit your site to Google and Bing, verify ownership of your site, and then submit your sitemap.
+If you haven't already verified your ownership, use Verify It! to do that.

 You can also increase the priority of certain pages in the sitemap XML file to tell the search engines that those pages are more important, relative to all the other pages on your site.
 Click here for more information.

 The sooner the search engines know about your pages, the sooner they come and spider them.
 The sitemap file alone doesn't guarantee that the spiders will come sooner or often, though.

-The sitemap file does not guarantee that the engines will index all your pages.
+The sitemap file also does not guarantee that the engines will index all your pages.
 Nor will it influence rankings for your keywords at any of the SEs.
 High rankings depend on the delivery of great content pages that each focus on one topic related to your niche.

 Once you start your site (by building your home page), SBI! creates and installs your sitemap file.
 The file's name is sitemap.xml.